 Our concept was clear from the beginning: the entire apartment would serve as a canvas of sort, a lucid backdrop for their art to be the sole protagonist of the scene.
-It needed to be a neutral, clear and precise space.
+It needed to be a neutral, clear, and precise space.

-The result is a continuous and light filled space.
+The result is a continuous and light-filled space.

-Entry hall, living, dining and kitchen are all contiguous to each other and organized around a single centered volume that receives artworks on all sides.
+Entry hall, living, dining, and kitchen are all contiguous to each other and organized around a single centered volume that receives artworks on all sides.

 By also keeping compact, yet comfortable bedrooms and bathrooms, and dedicating openness and spaciousness to the common areas, we were able to achieve a visually uninterrupted space.

-All finishes are kept with the "canvas" concept in mind: walls and ceiling are painted white, the floor is poured in place concrete with irregular embedded bronze inserts.
+All finishes are kept with the "canvas" concept in mind: walls and ceiling are painted white, the floor is poured in place concrete with irregularly embedded bronze inserts.
 Only when entering bathrooms and bedrooms, one is surprised to find strong colors purposely in contrast with the rest of the apartment.